 There are so many amazing free resources online.
 Once again, you can homeschool for free, with just an internet connection.

 ThoughtCo. has a list of absolutely free homeschool resources you can use.
 But apart from the companies helping to educate people, homeschool bloggers often have amazing freebies too.
-I have a list of free unit studies.

 And most of your favourite bloggers will have some really useful things for free as well.
 It’s well worth it to give them your email address for the value your receive from them.

 As you can see, with some time and effort, you can homeschool for free, But consider this.
 Is time an issue for you?
 As a working homeschool mom, I bet it is.

 I started out homeschooling for free.
 But I’ve come to realize that it’s worth it to spend some money sometimes.
 Because the time and stress I save, makes up for the expense.

 This is what I’ve discovered is worth it to spend some money on…

 - Resources my kids really like.
 My children can be really resistant so if they like something, I make sure they get it!

 - Online programmes.
 You get a lot of bang for your buck and they are often much cheaper than physical curricula.
 Many offer free trials and also deals for more than one child.
 And you have to do no prep or grading.

 - Streaming services.
 Once again, they are not expensive and there are so many top-notch educational programmes.
 They can give you a guilt-free break, when you need it.